-To get a sense of the overall level of demand for commercial and industrial land in the Upper Cape, the Commission staff also looked at the amount of land classified as vacant commercial or vacant industrial using state class codes.
+To get a sense of the overall level of demand for commercial and industrial land in the Upper Cape, Commission staff also looked at the amount of land classified as vacant commercial or vacant industrial using state class codes.
 Table D shows the relative proportions of commercial and industrial land (both developed and vacant) in Mashpee and in each of the four Upper Cape Towns for comparison.
-The Commission then compared the area zoned for commercial and industrial uses against the land use classification in these areas to get a more complete understanding of whether the development in the town is following the zoning pattern on the ground.
+The Commission then compared the area zoned for commercial and industrial uses against the land use classification in these areas to get a more complete understanding of whether actual land use is following the zoning pattern on the ground.
 For example, a comparison of this kind would be expected to show that the amount of land zoned for commercial or industrial uses would be roughly equal to the total of the vacant or developed land in that same category.

 Table D: Acres of land by land use category

-Land use category
+Land use category (acres)

-Developed Vacant Developed Vacant Commercial Commercial Industrial Industrial
+Developed Vacant Commercial Developed Vacant Industrial Commercial (% of total) Undustrial (% of total)

-Mashpee 1035 214 85 120
+Mashpee 1035 214 (17%) 85 120 (59%)

-Sandwich 537 87 305 126
+Sandwich 537 87 (14%) 305 126 (29%)

-Bourne 589 358 485 4
+Bourne 589 358 (38%) 485 4 (1%)

-Falmouth 972 152 533 30
+Falmouth 972 152 (14%) 533 30 (5%)